 For C-Suite leaders and AI program managers, data annotation is more than an operational detail—it’s the cornerstone of AI performance.
-But every organization eventually faces the annotation dilemma: Should we build annotation capabilities in-house, or should we outsource to a specialized partner?
+But every organization eventually faces the annotation dilemma: should we build annotation capabilities in-house or outsource to a specialized partner?
 Each option carries implications for speed, cost, compliance, and strategic control.
+This helps decide between outsourcing and in-house data annotation.

 According to McKinsey, up to 50% of AI project failures can be traced back to poor data quality and labeling issues.
 The choice of in-house vs. outsourcing determines not only how efficiently datasets are prepared but also whether projects meet their timelines and ROI expectations.
 This blog explores both paths, providing context, industry data, and real-world examples to help executives make informed decisions.